 What Is a Reverse Stock Split?

-The result is a dramatic shrinkage in the stock price, falling like a stone all the way down to $0.80 per share.
-This is bad.
-Long-term, you believe the business will still be fine but it's hard to remain an optimist, especially when your shares are quoted in terms of pocket change.
+The result is a dramatic decline in the stock price, falling all the way down to 80 cents per share.
+Long-term, you believe the business will still be fine, but short-term prospects don’t look good.

 Management knows it has to do something to avoid delisting, so it asks the board of directors to declare a 10-for-1 reverse stock split.
 The board agrees and the total number of shares outstanding is reduced by 90%.